ComNets-Bremen/OPS/README.md

    - `KRRSLayer` - Implements a simple forwarding strategy based on the Randomised Rumor Spreading (RRS) algorithm which randomly selects a data item to broadcast to a node's neighbourhood
+   - `KKeetchiLayer` - Implements the Organic Data Dissemination algorithm as described in the publication `A Novel Data Dissemination Model for Organic Data Flows` by
+     A. Foerster et al
    - `KEpidemicRoutingLayer` - Implements the epidemic routing algorithm as described in the publication `Epidemic Routing for Partially-Connected Ad Hoc Networks` by
      A. Vahdat and D. Becker